 The following parameters were recorded and evaluated:

-Data was also collected on the type of piercing material, whether plastic or metal and about their closure, whether ball or other.
+Data were also collected on the type of piercing material, whether plastic or metal, and on their closure, whether ball-shaped or other type.

 Peri-implatitis, periodontitis and tongue piercing